GerHobbelt/qiqqa_tooling_devtree_snapshots/Qiqqa/MuPDF/docs/src/mutool-object-display-list.rst

     *Constructor method*.

     Create an empty display list.
-The mediabox rectangle has the bounds of the page in points.
+The mediabox rectangle should be the bounds of the page.

     :arg mediabox: `[ulx,uly,lrx,lry]` :ref:`Rectangle<mutool_run_js_api_rectangle>`.